tbates/tbates.github.io/_posts/1943-02-12-technical-Optional-optimizers.markdown

 ```r
 umx_set_optimizer()
 ```
-> Current Optimizer is: 'CSOLNP'.
+> Current Optimizer is: 'SLSQP'.
 Options are: 'CSOLNP', 'SLSQP', and 'NPSOL'

 Set the optimizer by name: